GFG/short-coding-assignment-spring/ASSIGNMENT.md

 5. The new business logic should be covered with tests.
 </pre>

+> The solution should be reliable, for each successful update the recipients should be notified; If an update fails, no email should be sent.
 > There is no need to send a REAL email.
 Simply print the body of the email in the logs.

 This completes the assignment.